touchthesun/study-notes/docs/gcp-arch-practice-exam.md

 https://www.udemy.com/course/gcp-professional-cloud-architect-practice-exams-by-difficultly/

-1. Which GCP Service provides data integration APIs for data formats such as HL7v2, FHIR, and DICOM?

-2. What is the Maximum Size of a Cloud Storage Bucket?

-3. Which GCP AI Service can perform a syntactical analysis of sentences by parsing them into tokens, such as nouns, verbs, and adjectives?
+1. Which of the following is true of Stackdriver Error Reporting?

+A: Stackdriver Error reporting counts, analyzes, and aggregates crashes of GCP cloud services.

+2. True or False: SSH Debugging is available to Instances deployed to the App Engine Standard Environment.

+A: False

+3. True or False: In Google Storage, each older version of an object is charged at the same rate as the most recent version of the object.

+A: True

 4. Which of the following GCP Services is a columnar database which is meant to serve as an Analytics Data Warehouse?

-5. Why might an Organization choose Carrier Peering over Direct Peering for a Hybrid Connectivity solution?
+A: BigQuery

+5. Which of the following most accurately describes an IAM Role?

+A: A Role is a collection of Permissions

 6. Which of the following best describes a Kubernetes Engine Cluster?

-Correct Answer: A group of Kubernetes nodes with at least one master node and at least one host node.
+A: A group of Kubernetes nodes with at least one master node and at least one host node.

 7. Which of the following most accurately describes the GCP Resource Hierarchy?